 Butler’s Pantry VS Scullery – Butler’s Pantry:

 A butler’s pantry, on the other hand, is not so far out of reach for most of us – assuming you can find 3 x 2 feet of space near the dining room.
 If we go back in time again, the butler’s pantry is just what it says – the butler’s pantry.
 The butler’s job typically would consist of prepping and serving, and that is just how this space is intended to be used.
+(If you have ever watched an episode of Downton Abbey, then you are familiar with the traditional differences between a butler and a kitchen hand).

 You would normally find all of the nice place settings located here, as well as the good silverware and the linen napkins.
 This is the place where you want to stop off just before making the grand entrance into the dining room with the desserts.
 So, a countertop is necessary.
 But, a butler’s pantry doesn’t have to be elaborate.
 It can be anything from a simple sideboard placed strategically in a nook, to a fully accessorized and stocked serving pantry.
 Additions that you might find in a modern-day Butler’s pantry are wine coolers, mini fridges, prep sinks, and maybe even a warmer.